 AMP: pros and cons

 But there are some flaws, too.
 First of all, there is some development work to do, with new code to implement and additional technologies to adopt; for small publishers with limited resources, this could be a problem.
-Then, there is a traffic issue.
-Technically, AMP pages are cached on Google’s servers, not on the publisher’s one, so when users land on an AMP page, their visits don’t contribute to the website’s traffic – a real headache when it comes to analytics.
+And AMP can also make analytics more difficult, since AMP pages are cached on Google’s servers, not on the publisher’s, and don’t directly count towards traffic to the site.

 Do AMP pages still have more visibility on SERP?